-- Bread for toast, also optional (We have a local baker who makes a delicious multi-grain fermented bread, which is great since I haven't been in the breadmaking groove for a while now, but if you ARE, have you seen this recipe for the healthiest bread on earth? –> The Best Sourdough Bread Recipe.)
+- Optional: Bread for toast, we have a local baker who makes a delicious multi-grain fermented bread, which is great since I haven't been in the breadmaking groove for a while now, but if you ARE, have you seen this recipe for the healthiest bread on earth? –> The Best Sourdough Bread Recipe.

 Clean and chop potatoes, start frying in the fat of your choice – don't be afraid to use a lot, that way it'll all get nice and crispy.
-I use either a cast iron skillet or my favorite stainless steel 16″ pan, because it's big enough to cook for our whole family of six (read more about my favorite pan).
+I use either a cast iron skillet or my favorite stainless steel 16″ pan, because it's big enough to cook for our whole family of six (read more here about my this awesome pan).

-Make a spot in the pan and fry the onions until golden.
+Make a spot in the middle of the pan and fry the onions until golden.
 Then add sea salt and pepper.
 Keep moving everything around so it doesn't burn.

-While that is cooking, shred your cheese.
+While that's cooking, shred your cheese.
 (I rarely buy cheese already shredded because it has weird “anti-caking” ingredients in there, and it only takes a few minutes to shred it.
-Even less time if I use the shred attachment on my beloved Bosch kitchen machine!
-Often I'll buy a bunch of cheese at once when it's on sale and use the Bosch to shred it all and put it in the freezer.)
+Even less time if I use the shred attachment on my beloved Bosch kitchen machine.
+Often I'll buy a bunch of cheese when it's on sale and use the Bosch to shred it all at once and put it in the freezer.)

 When the potatoes and onions are getting nice and brown and crispy in spots, next put in the optional meat and peppers.